-- Find less-expensive places, or go out for lunch instead of dinner the prices are usually lower for the same meals.

-- You might try getting together

-with like-minded friends who also

-want to cut back on spending.

-Instead of dining out, dine in-

-organize a potluck night or make

-a large amount of an inexpensive

-food, such as a casserole.

-- Instead of going to an evening show, attend a movie matinee, when many theaters have a lower admission price.
-Some communities also have theaters that show second-run films, which may be less expensive.
+- Find less-expensive places, or go out for lunch instead of dinner the prices are usually lower for the same meals. - You might try getting together with like-minded friends who also want to cut back on spending.
+Instead of dining out, dine in organize a potluck night or make a large amount of an inexpensive food, such as a casserole. - Instead of going to an evening show, attend a movie matinee, when many theaters have a lower admission price.
+Some communities also have theaters that show second-run films, which may be less expensive. - Call your theatre about unadvertised discounts.
+Many theatres offer discounts for seniors, young adults, and might even offer "pay what you can" discounts. - Volunteer at local events.
+Many events and festivals offer free admission to volunteers.

-- If you stream music, consider a less-costly streaming service. - Can you reduce your cable television package or find a new cable provider?
+- If you stream music, consider a less-costly streaming service. - Try to make one day a week a "no spend day."
+Have dinner at home, make it a game night, or visit the local park or try another free activity. - Can you reduce your cable television package or find a new cable provider?
 Does a streaming service offer shows or movies you like?
 Maybe you can eliminate the need for a subscription altogether-rent weekly movies or borrow them from a library.
+Many libraries now offer music and movie streaming services that you can use for free.